shenweichen/DeepCTR-Torch/docs/source/Quick-Start.md

       lbe = LabelEncoder()
       data[feat] = lbe.fit_transform(data[feat])
   ```
-- Hash Encoding: Currently not supported.
+- Hash Encoding: 【Currently not supported】.

 And for dense numerical features,they are usually  discretized to buckets,here we use normalization.

 ```python